 Sometimes the best meals are the simplest ones, and this single-serving Caprese salad proves exactly that.
-Whether you’re meal prepping for yourself, looking for a quick lunch, or want a light dinner that doesn’t involve cooking for a crowd, this perfectly portioned caprese salad delivers all the fresh Italian flavors you crave without any waste.
+I added some honey to really make the flavor pop!
+This perfectly portioned Caprese salad delivers all the fresh Italian flavors you crave without any waste.

 Would you like to save this recipe?

 Traditional Caprese salads are designed for sharing, but this scaled-down version is ideal for solo dining.
 By using mini mozzarella balls (often called ciliegine or bocconcini), you get the perfect amount of creamy cheese without having to portion out a large ball.
-The addition of peppery arugula adds a modern twist to the classic combination, giving you an extra layer of flavor and nutrients.
+Tender, juicy tomatoes paired with soft mozzarella pearls and delicate basil leaves create a light but satisfying bite.

 Ingredients